This post may contain affiliate links. Please read our disclosure policy.

 5 Recipe Tips

-2. Adjust the Heat: Begin with a pinch of cayenne pepper, then adjust to find the right balance with the corn’s sweetness.
+2. Adjust the Heat: I always start with just a pinch of cayenne pepper, then taste and add more if needed.
+The goal is to complement the corn’s sweetness, not overwhelm it.

 Corn Maque Choux served in a gray ceramic bowl photo from above